U.S. Stocks Slide After Trump Signals Further Delays to China Deal

 Tuesday's losses also appeared to factor in Mr. Trump's threat to expand tariffs beyond imports from China.
 Over the past two days, the Trump administration has proposed new levies on goods from France, Brazil and Argentina.

+During a conversation with reporters Tuesday, Mr. Trump described the day's stock-market losses as "peanuts" and said he prefers to follow employment figures, which have remained strong most of the year.

+"I don't watch the stock market," Mr. Trump said, "I watch jobs."

-The declines extended a painful stretch for major U.S. stock indexes and underscore the negative impact trade tariffs continue to have on the market.
+Tuesday's declines, however, knocked major U.S. stock indexes further from their records, underscoring the negative impact trade tariffs continue to have on the market.

 "Opening a new trade war could prove more detrimental to U.S. equities than the conflict with China has been," Jonas Goltermann, a senior economist at Capital Economics, wrote in a note Tuesday morning.